-We filed an IND for GMI-1271 in February 2014.
-Following the FDA's acceptance of the IND, we initiated a single dose Phase 1 trial to evaluate the safety, tolerability and pharmacokinetics of GMI-1271 in normal, healthy volunteers in June 2014.
-The single- site Phase 1 trial was a randomized, double-blind, placebo-controlled, single ascending intravenous dose study of GMI-1271.
-Twenty-eight healthy adult subjects were enrolled in cohorts that received study drug at three dose levels.
-In the trial, GMI-1271 was well tolerated and the results suggest that its pharmacokinetics were suitable for our continued development of the drug candidate.
+In August 2014, we completed a Phase 1 trial of GMI-1271 in healthy volunteers.
+The single-site Phase 1 trial was a randomized, double-blind, placebo-controlled, single ascending intravenous dose trial.
+In the trial, we evaluated the safety, tolerability and pharmacokinetics of GMI-1271.
+Twenty-eight healthy adult subjects were enrolled in cohorts to receive study drug at three dose levels.
+In the trial, we observed that the subjects tolerated GMI-1271 well, and that the pharmacokinetics for GMI-1271 were as predicted based on preclinical data.

-We have initiated preparations for a multinational, Phase 1/2, open-label trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML.
-This study in males and females with AML will be conducted at a number of academic institutions in the United States, Ireland and Australia.
-We expect the start-up sites to begin recruiting patients in the first quarter of 2015.
-The trial will consist of two parts.
+Following the completion of the Phase 1 trial, we have initiated a multinational, Phase 1/2, open-label trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML.
+This trial in males and females with AML is being conducted at a number of academic institutions in the United States, Ireland and Australia.
+The trial consists of two parts.
 In the Phase 1 portion, escalation testing will be performed to determine a recommended GMI-1271 dose in combination with standard chemotherapy.
+We plan to evaluate up to four different doses, with six patients in each dose cohort.
 In the Phase 2 portion, dose-expansion testing will be conducted to obtain additional safety and efficacy data in defined sub-populations of AML.
+We expect to complete the Phase 1 portion and initiate the Phase 2 portion in 2016.
 This will be followed by an expansion in specific patient populations.